RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/new-functions.md

 Each token can have one of the following values: __UTF8__ or __UTF-8__, __WTF-8__ or __WTF8__, __UTF32__, or __UTF-32__, __WTF-32__ or __WTF32__.

-Duplicates are allowed and ignored; if one of the specified encodings is a W-encoding, the rest of the encodings should be W-encodings too.
+Duplicates are allowed and ignored.
+If one of the specified encodings is a W-encoding, the rest of the encodings should be W-encodings too.
+If _format_ allows lone surrogates (i.e., if it is not __UTF-8__ or __UTF-8Z__), then all specified encodings should be W-encodings.

 When several targets have been specified, a stem array is returned.
 The tail is the encoding name (without the dash, if present), and the compound variable value is the decoded string.